mkevre/Kabar-k-buru-maya/content/rest/overview/resources-in-the-rest-api.md

 ## HTTP redirects

-The {% data variables.product.product_name %} REST API uses HTTP redirection where appropriate.
+API v3 uses HTTP redirection where appropriate.
 Clients should assume that any request may result in a redirection.
 Receiving an HTTP redirection is *not* an error and clients should follow that redirect.
 Redirect responses will have a `Location` header field which contains the URI of the resource to which the